FizzCorp/Fizz-Objc-Sample/README.md

 }];
 ```
 #### Publish Message
-In order to publish a message in a channel follow the following code snippet.
+In order to publish a message in a channel, refer to the following code snippet.
 ```objc
 // assuming Fizz is initialized and listener is registered NSDictionary *myCustomData = @{